ForgeRock/tntp-pingone-credentials/docs/Update/Readme.md

 # PingOne Credentials Update

-The PingOne Credentials Update node lets administrators update an existing PingOne Credential in a Journey.
+The PingOne Credentials Update node lets you update a PingOne credential in a journey.

 ## Compatibility